redecentralize/alternative-internet/README.md

 * [1TY](https://1ty.me/) is "One Time Self Destructing Links For Sharing Sensitive Information"

-* [OpenBazaar](https://github.com/OpenBazaar/OpenBazaar) is a decentralized marketplace proof of concept.
-It is based off of the POC code by the darkmarket team and is now licensed under the MIT license.

 * [OpenLibernet](http://www.openlibernet.org/) is a project to create a robust decentralized global mesh communication network that regards security and privacy as a priority and makes internet regulation and censorship impossible.
 OpenLibernet is built around a robust payment system based on Bitcoin that rewards its users for actively joining, expanding and maintaining the network, and creates a traffic economy with perpetually decreasing prices.

 * [OpenNIC Project](http://www.opennicproject.org/) is an alternative DNS provider that is open and democratic.